-If the COVID-19 pandemic has taught us anything, it’s that responding to the changing needs of employees is vital to an organization’s success.
+If the last few years has taught us anything, it’s that responding to the changing needs of employees is vital to an organization’s success.
 Can you think of a time when your organization had to pivot to the environment around them?
 Common examples your company may think of are shifting to working from home, re-evaluating a “Return to Work” business model, or even updating hiring practices towards a more inclusive, equitable process.

 According to the Brandon Hall Group, organizational agility is “the ability of an organization to adapt, change quickly, and succeed in a rapidly changing, disruptive environment.
 Organizational agility is an organization’s readiness to respond to sudden and often profound change.”

 Luckily, your organization has probably already had to adapt to these changing times, but no matter the time it took for your organization to get there and to continue getting to where you want to be – there’s always room for improvement!

 Creating a culture of learning is a proactive approach to keeping an organization on top of a changing environment as well as being ready to adapt when the timing is right.

 As organizations have reimagined their future of work to represent a hybrid model, many organizations are seeing the value in adopting online tools to connect, collaborate, and learn.
 Millennials highly value development in the workplace, making this approach even more beneficial to your business’ short and long-term success.